falkr/ttm4115/pages/unit-4-req/teamwork-1.md

 caption: "Example use cases on their respective levels for a toilet paper management system."
 ---

-:delivery: Of course, store the use case level document for your work on the semester project. **Also, deliver a screenshot of your use case levels on Teams.
-(Once per team.)**
+:delivery: Of course, store the use case level document for your work on the semester project. **Also, deliver a screenshot of your use case levels in the Teams folder for this unit (under `your team's channel/Unit04`).
+(One per team.)**